Giovanni Boccaccio: Adult years

 In October 1350, he was delegated to greet Francesco Petrarch as he entered Florence and also to have Petrarch as a guest at Boccaccio's home, during his stay.
 The meeting between the two was extremely fruitful and they were friends from then on, Boccaccio calling Petrarch his teacher and magister.
 Petrarch at that time encouraged Boccaccio to study classical Greek and Latin literature.
 They met again in Padua in 1351, Boccaccio on an official mission to invite Petrarch to take a chair at the university in Florence.
-Although unsuccessful, the discussions between the two were instrumental in Boccaccio writing the Genealogia deorum gentilium; the first edition was completed in 1360 and this remained one of the key reference works on classical mythology for over 400 years.
+Although unsuccessful, the discussions between the two were instrumental in Boccaccio writing the Genealogia deorum gentilium; the first edition was completed in 1360 and this remained one of the key reference works on classical mythology for more than 400 years.
 It served as an extended defence for the studies of ancient literature and thought.
 Despite the Pagan beliefs at its core, Boccaccio believed that much could be learned from antiquity.
 Thus, he challenged the arguments of clerical intellectuals who wanted to limit access to classical sources to prevent any moral harm to Christian readers.
 The revival of classical antiquity became a foundation of the Renaissance, and his defence of the importance of ancient literature was an essential requirement for its development.
 The discussions also formalized Boccaccio's poetic ideas.
 Certain sources also see a conversion of Boccaccio by Petrarch from the open humanist of the Decameron to a more ascetic style, closer to the dominant fourteenth-century ethos.
 For example, he followed Petrarch (and Dante) in the unsuccessful championing of an archaic and deeply allusive form of Latin poetry.
 In 1359, following a meeting with Pope Innocent VI and further meetings with Petrarch, it is probable that Boccaccio took some kind of religious mantle.
 There is a persistent (but unsupported) tale that he repudiated his earlier works as profane in 1362, including The Decameron.